 Competition, pride, and identity are three ways to describe Spalding Hall.
 Spalding residents are known for both their Wildcat Spirit and Spalding Spirit.
 Residents proudly wear their blue and orange colors of Spalding to represent their pride during hall events.
 Spalding also houses many student athletes who are very involved in their community and are strongly supported by the hall.
 Spalding’s competitive nature is prevalent in hall competitions and intramural sports.
 Spalding Hall’s goal is to build a family oriented community for residents that promotes social development and student involvement.
-Spalding Hall houses one all female house and five co-ed house, with one designated as a “study house”.
-Spalding is building 66 on the campus map.
+Spalding is all co-ed and is building 66 on the campus map.

 Spalding Hall Government

 Vision Statement: We’re a welcoming community full of fun, loving energetic people working together to improve our community, project a positive image, and keep alive Spalding tradition.

 Mission Statement: Spalding Hall is a healthy balance of everything.
 The open-minded atmosphere allows the wide variety of individuals to be themselves.
 While the Spalding Squirrels enjoy having their fun, they also know how to be respectful, responsible members in a community.
 With all of its options and opportunities, Spalding is a hall that can be whatever you wish to make of it.
 Spalding isn’t just a hall… It’s a family.